elysium-suite/aeacus/docs/checks.md

 value = '0'
 ```

-> Note: This check will never pass if retrieving the key fails (wrong hive, key doesn't exist, etc).
+> **Note**: This check will never pass if retrieving the key fails (wrong hive, key doesn't exist, etc).
 If you want to check that a key was deleted, use `RegistryKeyExists`.

 > **Administrative Templates**: There are 4000+ admin template fields.
 See [this list of registry keys and descriptions](https://docs.google.com/spreadsheets/d/1N7uuke4Jg1R9FBhj8o5dxJQtEntQlea0McYz5upaiTk/edit?usp=sharing), then use the `RegistryKey` or `RegistryKeyExists` check.